Ghost in the Shell (manga)

-Ghost in the Shell (攻殻機動隊, Kōkaku Kidōtai) is a Japanese cyberpunk manga series written and illustrated by Masamune Shirow.
-It was first serialized in Kodansha's seinen manga magazine Young Magazine Zōkan Kaizokuban from 1989 to 1990, and was then compiled in a single tankōbon volume.
+Ghost in the Shell (攻殻機動隊, Kōkaku Kidōtai) is a Japanese manga series written and illustrated by Masamune Shirow.
+It was first serialized in Kodansha's seinen manga magazine Young Magazine Zōkan Kaizokuban from 1989 to 1990, and was then compiled into a single tankōbon volume.
 Shirow produced two sequels: Ghost in the Shell 1.5: Human-Error Processor and Ghost in the Shell 2: Man-Machine Interface.
-Set in the mid-21st-century, the manga tells the story of the fictional counter-cyberterrorist organization Public Security Section 9, led by protagonist Major Motoko Kusanagi.
+Set in the mid-21st century, the manga tells the story of the fictional counter-cyberterrorist organization Public Security Section 9, led by protagonist Major Motoko Kusanagi.

 The manga contain Shirow's thoughts on design and philosophy, including sociological issues, the consequences of technological advances and themes on the nature of consciousness and identity.
 Several artbooks have been released to detail the concept art and the world of Ghost in the Shell.

 All three volumes have received mainly positive reviews.
 The manga spawned a media franchise of the same name, starting with the 1995 anime feature film Ghost in the Shell.
 Starting in 2019, a collaborative manga by Junichi Fujisaku (writer) and Yuki Yoshimoto (illustrator), titled Ghost in the Shell: The Human Algorithm, was made as the sequel to GiTS 1.5.

 Synopsis

 Setting

-Primarily set in the mid-twenty-first century in the fictional Japanese city of otherwise known as the manga and the many anime adaptations follow the members of Public Security Section 9, a special-operations task-force made up of former military officers and police detectives.
+Primarily set in the mid-21st century in the fictional Japanese city of otherwise known as the manga and the many anime adaptations follow the members of Public Security Section 9, a special-operations task-force made up of former military officers and police detectives.
 Political intrigue and counter-terrorism operations are standard fare for Section 9, but the various actions of corrupt officials, companies, and cyber-criminals in each scenario are unique and require the diverse skills of Section 9's staff to prevent a series of incidents from escalating.

 In this cyberpunk iteration of a possible future, computer technology has advanced to the point that many members of the public possess cyberbrains, technology that allows them to interface their biological brain with various networks.
 The level of cyberization varies from simple minimal interfaces to almost complete replacement of the brain with cybernetic parts, in cases of severe trauma.
 This can also be combined with various levels of prostheses, with a fully prosthetic body enabling a person to become a cyborg.
 The heroine of Ghost in the Shell, Major Motoko Kusanagi, is such a cyborg, having had a terrible accident befall her as a child that ultimately required that she use a full-body prosthesis to house her cyberbrain.
 This high level of cyberization, however, opens the brain up to attacks from highly skilled hackers, with the most dangerous being those who will hack a person to bend to their whims.